noob960205/DHAF-Net/readme.md

 ## Abstract

-Fusing visible (RGB) and infrared (IR) images is a key technology for achieving robust all-weather object detection.
-However, existing multimodal fusion methods often face challenges during feature interaction, such as modality imbalance, information redundancy, modality interference, and suppression of modality-specific information.
-To address these challenges, we propose a novel Decoupled and Hierarchical Attention Fusion Network (DHAF-Net), which redefines the paradigm of multimodal feature fusion.
-Specifically, DHAF-Net introduces a feature decoupling framework that explicitly decomposes cross-modal information into complementary branches: "modality specificity" and "modality commonality," thereby maximizing the retention and utilization of each modality's information.
-Based on this, we design a Decoupled and Hierarchical Attention Fusion module (DHAF module) to achieve fine-grained feature enhancement and fusion at multiple scales.
-This module captures and strengthens the contextual dependencies within the specificity flow using self-attention mechanisms, while utilizing cross-attention to promote symmetric interaction and semantic alignment between the commonality flows.
-Finally, a lightweight gated weighting mechanism is introduced to adaptively weight the enhanced feature streams, effectively alleviating the modality imbalance problem.
-Extensive experiments on publicly available datasets such as LLVIP and M^3^FD demonstrate that DHAF-Net significantly outperforms existing multimodal fusion methods, achieving state-of-the-art performance.
-This fully validates the effectiveness of the proposed decoupled and hierarchical fusion strategy and establishes a new performance benchmark for multimodal object detection.
+The fusion of visible (RGB) and infrared (IR) images is a pivotal technology for robust object detection under all-weather, around-the-clock conditions.
+However, existing multi-modal fusion methods often suffer from challenges such as modality imbalance, information redundancy, interference, and the suppression of modality-specific information.
+To address these challenges, we propose a novel Decoupled and Hierarchical Attention Fusion Network (DHAF-Net), which introduces a new paradigm for multi-modal feature fusion.
+Architecturally, DHAF-Net explicitly decouples cross-modal features into two components: modality-specific and modality-common information, enabling a more effective preservation and utilization of complementary information from each modality.
+To implement this, DHAF-Net employs multiple feature streams to capture RGB-specific, IR-specific, and common information, which are then enhanced and fused at multiple scales.
+This is accomplished through our proposed Decoupled and Hierarchical Attention Fusion (DHAF) module, which integrates two key components: the Differentiated Attention Mechanism (DAM) and the lightweight Adaptive Co-Gated Fusion (ACGF) module.
+Specifically, the DAM utilizes self-attention to enhance modality-specific features and cross-attention to promote the alignment and interaction of common information.
+The ACGF performs adaptive weighting across local and global scales to dynamically balance the contributions of features from each modality, thereby mitigating the modal imbalance problem.
+Experimental results on public datasets such as LLVIP and M$^\text{3}$FD demonstrate that DHAF-Net significantly outperforms existing methods, achieving state-of-the-art performance.
+These results validate the effectiveness of our proposed decoupling and hierarchical fusion strategy and establish a new performance benchmark for multi-modal object detection.

 ## Overview